skip to Main Content

 Why create this webinar series?

 Some of the most common questions I get asked as a basketry teacher revolve around which basketry plants are season at any given time.
 What are the best ways to identify these plants?
 How are they harvested, processed, and stored?
 If you do have a basketry plant growing near you how can you tell if it is good quality for weaving?
 How can we approach harvesting with an open heart and keen mind in service of being respectful of the land?
 These questions and more were the impetus for starting this series on how to harvest basketry plants.
-I look forward to continuing it this year with several more monthly classes!
+I look forward to continuing it this fall with several more monthly classes!

 WHEN:

-Thursday May 16th, 6:00 – 7:30 pm EST
+Tuesday October 28th, 6:00 – 7:30 pm EST

 WHERE